13 Traditional Jamaican Recipes, According to a Local

 Rice and Peas

 This Christmas cake is one of the most well-known Jamaican desserts.
 Dubbed a rum cake because of the infusion of rum into the fruits used to make the cake and in the cake batter itself, Jamaican rum cake is a common marker of the festive season.
+By the way, these are the best Jamaican rum brands.

 Jerk chicken is Jamaica’s staple street food, perfect for a Friday dinner or a weekend road trip lunch.
 This spicy chicken dish is made unique by a special blend of herbs and spices roasted over pimento wood.
+Learn how to make your own jerk seasoning here.

 Vegetable juices and fruit juices are very popular in Jamaica.
 In a traditional Jamaican household on Sundays, there will be a freshly made pitcher of vegetable juice, preferably carrot juice.